Malian band Tinariwen (playing WOMAD NZ in March 2018) are a band comprised of true musical revolutionaries in every

 I first heard Tinariwen in the early 2000’s when they burst onto the world scene and was blown away by the passion and

-obvious feeling conveyed in the music.
-Despite not being able to understand the lyrics except those you can pick up with
+vibe conveyed by the music.
+Despite the inability to understanding the lyrics (except those you can pick up with your

-your sixth form French, the piercing, nasal back of the throat vocals of lead singer Ibrahim Ag Alhabib pierce some long
+sixth form French), the soulfull nasal back-of-the- throat vocals of lead singer Ibrahim Ag Alhabib pierce some long

 forgotten evolutionary part of your being.
 You can just feel the sizzling energy of the desert coming off the hypnotic